abinit/abipy/docs/graphical_interface.rst

 -----------

 Several AbiPy objects provide a ``get_panel`` method returning an object that can be displayed inside the jupyter notebook or inside a Bokeh server.

-When running inside a jupyter notebook, you have to enable the integration with the ``panel`` infrastructure by executing:
+When running inside a jupyter notebook, remember enable the integration with the ``panel`` infrastructure by executing:

 .. jupyter-execute::